H.A.R.T. - Homeless Animals Rescue Team

 Linda is an ASU graduate and currently working in Social Services in the Phx-Metro area.
 She has a household of beautiful cats and dogs and feeds dozens of homeless cats at numerous feeding stations daily.
 Linda has been doing TNR for since 1999 and is well respected in the TNR community for all of her efforts.
 Linda is an animal rights advocate and vegetarian.

-Jeff does TNR in the east valley and rescues young kittens.
+Jeff is a retired veteran.
+He does TNR in the east valley and rescues young kittens.
 He socializes and fosters them, and prepares them for adoption.
 He also maintains feral colonies and rescues abandoned adult cats and gives them a second chance at life.
 He is always generous with his time and resources to help a cat in need.